 The staff assists with the conception, design, methods, analysis and interpretation of research projects, proposal writing, evaluations, dissertations and theses.

 The internationally renowned Office of Family Science Education, Research and Policy provides research and outreach to parent and family educators, family support professionals and other students.
 Ongoing projects include:

 You must meet the admission requirements for the graduate school, including a minimum 3.4 GPA on master's degree work, and provide the department with the following:

 Program acceptance is based on a holistic review of these materials, and first priority is given to applicants who are strong in all areas.

 A master's degree in a related field is preferred but not required.
 You must complete a minimum of 63 credit hours beyond a master's degree (90 credit hours beyond a bachelor's degree) to be a candidate for the Ph.D. degree.
 This includes:

-A number of teaching fellowships and assistantships are available to help you pursue your education.
-These opportunities include working with professors on research grants and projects or as a teaching assistant, teaching undergraduate classes, and supervising student teaching.
+A number of competitive teaching fellowships and assistantships are available to help you pursue your degree.
+These opportunities include working with professors on research grants and projects or as a teaching assistant, teaching undergraduate classes and supervising student teaching.

 You apply for these positions by submitting an application to the department.
 We also offer several scholarships.